TomaVladut/web-tech-2024-2025/README.md

-This will be the repo for 1st semester web technologies course.
+This will be my repo for 1st semester web technologies course.